marksull/fmcapi/example/readme.md

 When we first started this example we would program the python script (the logic) and reference the data directly in the script.
 You can find that code in the 'mixed_logic_and_data' directory.
 Pros:
-*  Data added/gathered earlier in the python script can be referenced (less data duplication).
+*  Data added/gathered earlier in the python script can be referenced (less data duplication via reference).
 *  The script can be "read" and you can pretty much see when/where data is being used.
 Cons:
 *  Changing data can be tricky.
 You have to "read" the code to find the places that need updated.
 *  Changing the logic of the code can be tricky as it is highly dependant (interwoven) with the data.
 *  Sharing the script with others exposes your data to them.
 *  Usually the code written is exclusive for the data provided.
-This mean additional data probably needs more code.
+This means additional data probably needs more code.

 ### Separating logic and data
 The "new" way to write code is to separate the logic from the data.
 This means importing a "data file" to be run against the code.